 And this next one is a graph of K3.3 from one of her old math textbooks.
 And if K3.3 means something to you, you are obviously lots farther along in your math education than I.

-Jessica's work is available in her recently opened Etsy shop, Paper Stitch.
-If you would like to give embroidering on paper a try, she's posted some helpful tips.
-At the moment Jessica is working on mostly non-paper pieces referencing the 1930s, though she's sure some paper pieces will work their way into the mix.
+If you would like to give embroidering on paper a try, Jessica has posted a helpful how to stitch on paper tutorial.
+At the moment she is working on mostly non-paper pieces referencing the 1930s, though she's sure some paper pieces will work their way into the mix.

 By the way, thanks so much for the lovely messages about the site redesign.
 Today is my second blogiversary (hard to believe!) and it feels really good to have a fresh look to mark the occasion.